gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 This behavior may not be intuitive when you want all of your jobs to run _except_ for one or two.
-Consider the following pipeline, with jobs A B and C. If you want all pipelines to always run A and B, but only want C to run for a merge request, you can set things up like this to make that work:
+Consider the following pipeline, with jobs A B and C. If you want all pipelines to always run A and B, but only want C to run for a merge request, you can configure your `.gitlab-ci.yml` file as follows:

 ``` yaml
 .only-default: &only-default